 Modern conspiracy theories are propagated almost entirely on social media.
 Facebook, Twitter, Parler, Gab, and other platforms are free and fast, and allow for the instantaneous creation of communities that rally around unproven assertions or accusations.
 In fact, “Social media is the ideal carrier of conspiracism,” says Nancy L. Rosenblum, professor of ethics in politics and government at Harvard University.
 "Here’s why.
 It doesn't require evidence."

-Read a short article about conspiracy theories from Credo Reference (below):
+Read a short article about conspiracy theories from the library database, Credo Reference (below):